Boxing styles and technique: The Boxer-Puncher

-The boxer-puncher possesses many of the qualities of the out-boxer: hand speed, often an outstanding jab combination, and/or counter-punching skills, better defense and accuracy than a slugger, while possessing brawler-type power.
+The boxer-puncher possesses many of the qualities of the out-boxer: hand speed, often an outstanding jab combination, and/or counter-punching skills, better defence and accuracy than a slugger, while possessing brawler-type power.
 The boxer-puncher may also be more willing to fight in an aggressive swarmer-style than an out-boxer.
 In general, the boxer-puncher lacks the mobility and defensive expertise of the out-boxer (exceptions include Sugar Ray Robinson and Freddie Steele.)
-They are the most unpredictable among all 4 boxing styles.
-They don't fit in the rock-paper-scissors theory, so how the fight plays out between this style and other styles tends to be unpredictable.
+They are the most unpredictable among all four boxing styles.
+They do not fit in the rock-paper-scissors theory, so how the fight plays out between this style and other styles tends to be unpredictable.
 A boxer-puncher's ability to mix things up may prove to be a hindrance to any of the three other boxing styles, but at the same time their versatility means that they tend to be a master of none.